 especially energy issues and climate change.
 However, I continue to do

-research on public opinion, voting, gender, and sexual identity issues.
+research on public opinion, voting, gender and sexual identity issues, and the death penalty.

 I strongly believe in mentoring graduate students by

 collaborating with them on research projects.
 Earlier in my career, I

 worked with graduate students on research projects on an ad hoc basis,

 which I found enormously enjoyable.
 I now seek to coauthor papers with

 all students who work with me.
 I cannot guarantee this outcome, but I